silencer1127/silencer1127.github.io/_pages/publication.md

 {% comment %}

-* S. Choi, A. A. Joshi, C. Vu, **J. Li**, S. O'Niel, J. C. Wood, R. M. Leahy,
-Detecting alterations of brain connectivity in anemic subjects using fMRI under hypoxic and hyperoxic conditions,
-25th Annual Meeting of the Organization for Human Brain Mapping (OHBM), Rome, 2019.

 * A. A. Joshi, **J. Li**, H. Akrami, R. M. Leahy,
 A matched filter decomposition of task fmri for extraction of dynamical components,
+25th Annual Meeting of the Organization for Human Brain Mapping (OHBM), Rome, 2019.

+* S. Choi, A. A. Joshi, C. Vu, **J. Li**, S. O'Niel, J. C. Wood, R. M. Leahy,
+Alterations of brain connectivity in anemic subjects using fMRI under hypoxic and hyperoxic states,
 25th Annual Meeting of the Organization for Human Brain Mapping (OHBM), Rome, 2019.

 {% endcomment %}